-In Israel ‘lone soldiers’ are usually classified as persons who join the IDF (Israel Defense Forces) and lack family in Israel.
-More specifically, these soldiers often include foreigners to Israel, orphans, and even those who were disowned by their families when they choose to enter the IDF.
-Further, as these soldiers are usually alone, they lack any non-Israeli governmental financial support that their families may have provided, along with the comforts of someone to come home to on leave.
+In Israel, ‘lone soldiers’ are typically classified as those who join the Israel Defense Forces, but have no family in Israel.
+More specifically, these soldiers often include foreigners to Israel, newly arrived immigrants, orphans, and even those who were disowned by their families when they chose to enter the IDF.

 Sadly, because of these factors, being a lone soldier often leads to feelings of isolation, loneliness, and a general lack of belonging.
-Couple this with the financial pressures of a relatively low paying, high stress occupation, and many lone soldiers find it difficult to cope… a sad state considering that, so often, they leave everything and everyone they know to fight for land promised by God.
+Couple this with the financial pressures of a relatively low paying, high stress occupation, and many lone soldiers find it difficult to cope… a sad state considering that, so often, these soldiers have left everything and everyone they know to fight for the land promised by God.

 “…bring them in and plant them in the mountain of Your inheritance, in the place, O Lord, which You have made for Your own dwelling, the sanctuary, O Lord, which Your hands have established.”—Exodus 13:5; 15:17

-Thus, when a soldier, having surpassed all the obstacles of lack, solidarity, and distance to join, comes to find that they still require greater mental and financial support than they have, depression can sink in.
-Unfortunately, these feelings can not only affect their mental and physical health in the short term—potentially even lowering work performance in an already dangerous vocation—but it can affect their lives forever…
+Thus, when a soldier, having surpassed such obstacles as lack, aloneness, and possibly traveling a great distance to join, comes to find that they still require greater mental and financial support than is provided, depression can sink in.
+Unfortunately, these feelings not only affect their mental and physical health in the short term—potentially even lowering work performance in an already dangerous vocation—but it can affect their lives forever…

 The heartbreaking, unthinkable reality is that suicide is often the end result.
 Yes, the number of suicides has lessened significantly over the past decade, but they are far from vanquished.
-Half a dozen to over a dozen a year is not uncommon*, leaving those around them—fellow soldiers, friends, and sometimes even family—to grieve and question everything they thought they knew.
-Yet, even if the number of suicides were reduced to as low as one a year, that one would be far too great—every life is too precious to waste.
+Half a dozen to over a dozen a year is not uncommon, leaving those around them—fellow soldiers, friends, and family—to grieve and question everything they thought they knew.
+Yet, even if the number of suicides were reduced to as low as one a year, that one would be far too great… for every life is too precious to waste.

 “Consider the ravens, for they neither sow nor reap, which have neither storehouse nor barn; and God feeds them.
 Of how much more value are you than the birds?”—Luke 12:24